-In line with the QAA's guidance the University is required to include the name, position and home institution of external examiners in programme information which is made available to Page 9 of 12 students.
+In line with the QAA's guidance the University is required to include the name, position and home institution of External Examiners in programme information which is made available to students and practice learning partners.
 In most cases this will be the programme handbook, but in some instances Schools may put this information on the University Student Portal, which is password protected.
-All students registered on taught programmes will receive a guidance document to promote the role of external examiners.
-In this document the University will explain the 'do's and don'ts' of their interactions with external examiners, including an explicit instruction not to try and contact you directly under any circumstances.
-Please let us know if you are approached at any point during your appointment either by a student or by a third party on behalf of a student.
+All students registered on programmes will receive a guidance document to promote the role of External Examiners.
+In this document the University will explain the 'do's and don'ts' of their interactions with External Examiners, including an explicit instruction not to try and contact you directly under any circumstances.
+Please let us know if you are approached at any point during your appointment either by a student or by a third party on behalf of astudent.